Tax Strategy

 Governance and Oversight

-The Chief Financial Officer (CFO) has executive responsibility for the Company’s tax affairs and oversees the management of tax risks.
+The Chief Financial Officer (CFO) has executive responsibility for the Group’s tax affairs and oversees the management of tax risks.
 The CFO reviews all significant tax positions and material risks prior to submission to the Board and ensures appropriate escalation and transparency.

-The Tax Accountant is responsible for the day-to-day management of the Company’s tax affairs, including compliance with UK and relevant international tax obligations.
+The Tax Accountant is responsible for the day-to-day management of the Group’s tax affairs, including compliance with UK and relevant international tax obligations.
 This includes the accurate preparation, review, and timely submission of tax returns and the payment of taxes due.

 Risk Management Framework